He4eT/dice/README.md

 Press any right-side button on your watch to instantly roll a number from 1 to N.

-You can also change N anytime in the settings screen, adjusting the maximum value for your rolls.
+You can change N anytime in the settings to set the maximum roll value.